 There are a variety of factors that will determine your final price.
-Office phone systems are inherently highly customizable and complex, but here are the three elements you must consider before selecting the budget for your next office phone system.
+Phone systems are highly customizable and complex, but there are some average prices you can expect systems to cost.
+The four main factors are:

-Unlike most other technology where you start with a base piece of equipment and add on whatever features you want or need, office phones typically come loaded with a suite of excellent features.
-It is then your option to pare back features that you don’t see yourself using or select a phone model with reduced features.
+Unlike most other technology, where you start with a base piece of equipment and add on whatever features you want or need, office phones typically come loaded with a suite of excellent features.
+Your option is to pare back features that you don’t see yourself using or select a phone model with reduced features.

 Some of these popular features include: